georgzurbonsen/Beyond4P_Apps/IMF Example/Analyze GDP Growths.md

 ## Load specific sheet from imported dataset into Excel file

+The following two procedure calls contain three parameters:  The 1st one is the name of the table which will be created (or initialized if alredy existing).
+The 2nd parameter contains the Excel file name.
+The 3rd parameter is the actual sheet name to use in the Excel workbook file.
+You may use quotation marks, but must not if the contents contain no special characters and only one space between the words.

 ```text
 echo( "Note: The IMF file is a huge one (> 7 MB compressed).
 Allow a few minutes.", new line );